Adam-Brand/Pooled_Testing_HIV/README.md

 1) run data_gen.R.
 This will create 6 datasets needed to run the simulations.
 There will be errors as part of the data_gen.R program sources the data cleaning program for the real data, which is not included in this repository.
 There is also a shiny program we used for visualizing distributions of VLs.
 The shiny folder is called shinypopfit, and is included in this repository.
 Downloading/using this shiny program is optional though.
 It is not needed for reproducing results.

-    a) there are write.table statements which the user needs to fill in to save the datasets to the location of their choice.
-They are commented out, so uncomment them when you set the working directory for their saved location.
+    a) the datasets will save in the SimData folder

     b) the name of the 6 datasets as R objects are: